 Unlike some dry bags, the Ether Hydrolock has no extra handles or carry straps for longer transport.
-We tested the 5-liter version, so this wasn't a big deal, but if we'd nabbed the 35-liter size and needed to carry it up a steep embankment to our campsite, we'd probably wish it had something.
+On the smaller versions of the bag that we tested this isn't such a big deal but if we'd nabbed the 35-liter size and needed to carry it up a steep embankment to our campsite, we'd probably wish it had something.
 For modest needs and simple security of attachment, the Ether Hydrolock does have a single plastic D-ring.

 Though it seems simple, the Ether HydroLock is filled with thoughtful but subtle features that make it easier to use.
 It's not the only dry bag with a clear window we tested, but its flattened shape, wider mouth, and light-permeable fabric make it easier to fish around inside of than other windowed models.
 The location of the zipper inside the mouth of the bag, matte-finish fabric that's easy to slide wet hands over, and simple roll-top backup system make this bag a cinch to secure and forget about.